orijitghosh/VANESSA-DAM/README.md

 ### **VANESSA-DAM-SA**

-VANESSA-DAM-SA is dependent on [Quentin Geissmann](https://github.com/qgeissmann)'s [rethomics](https://github.com/rethomics) family of packages - [behavr](https://github.com/rethomics/behavr), [damr](https://github.com/rethomics/damr), [ggetho](https://github.com/rethomics/ggetho), [sleepr](https://github.com/rethomics/sleepr), for some analysis and visualization options.
-It offers several advantages over existing tools for sleep analysis from DAM systems, some mentionable ones are -
+VANESSA-DAM-SA offers several advantages over existing tools for sleep analysis from DAM systems, some mentionable ones are -

 1. Analysis and visualization of multiple monitor files, genotypes, replicates together in a high-throughput manner.